stamper

 Low-Fidelity Prototype

 We created wireframes for all key pages and presented the journey each persona would take through the site.
-We conducted A/B testing with the client and an external user to validate our approach.
+We conducted A/B testing with the client and 10 other users to validate our approach.

 How this helped